ratatui/ratatui/examples/README.md

 # Examples

+> [!WARNING]
+> The examples in this folder run against the `main` branch.
+If you find that code from an example
+> fails to run in your own application, please check the tag of the release that your project is
+> using.
+We also release regular alpha releases (usually weekly), if you prefer the updated example
+> code.

 These gifs were created using [VHS](https://github.com/charmbracelet/vhs).
 Each example has a corresponding `.tape` file that holds instructions for how to generate the images.
 Note that the images themselves are stored in a separate git branch to avoid bloating the main repository.